 “Consumers, on average, spend about 323 minutes per week watching video content, and that is on mobile phones alone,” said Mackenzie Bromley, the Director of Social Media at MMGY Global.

-In 2022, we strongly encourage travel marketers to lean harder into video creation — and that doesn’t have to equal big budget productions.
+We strongly encourage travel marketers to lean harder into video creation — and that doesn’t have to equal big budget productions.
 Again, DIY videos appeal to travelers looking for an unfiltered opinion on the destinations they’re researching.
 Consumers will likely expect travel brands and destinations to meet them exactly where they are.
 Today, that’s on mobile and online.

 Plus, according to Gutierrez, TikTokers spend an average of 61 minutes per day on the app, which is 50% higher than platforms like Facebook and Instagram.
 Brands on TikTok have the opportunity to see higher engagement rates and keep audiences glued to their phones with entertaining content.